How does the CPI affect the stock market? Does it affect bitcoin and other cryptos?

 The link between stocks, inflation, and interest rates

 Inflation is the measure of how much prices are increasing over the space of a year.
-If the value is high, such as that being seen at present, then central banks are likely to take certain measures to steer inflation toward their target.
+If the value is high, such as that has been seen over the past year, then central banks are likely to take certain measures to steer inflation toward their target.
 At present, the Federal Reserve aims for a 2 percent year-on-year inflation gain.

-When inflation is as high as it is, the Fed will, and has, raised interest rates.
+When inflation is as high as it has been, the Fed will, and has, raised interest rates.
 This measure means borrowing money suddenly gets a whole lot more expensive.
-With the highest interest rates since the 2008 financial crash, businesses are being incentivised to take less financial risks; save money.
-If this goes the way the Fed is planning, a recession is very likely with thousands of jobs at risk.
+With the highest interest rates since the 2008 financial crash, businesses are being incentivised to take less financial risks and save money.
+If this goes the way the Fed is planning, while not ideal for everyone, a recession more often than not ensues putting thousands of workers at risk of losing their job.

 What does this mean for cryptocurrency?

 A lean investment market will mean lean cryptocurrency investments.
 What is of particular concern is the cryptocurrency market in and of itself.
 In comparison to November 2021, crypto values have been plummeting.
-Record bitcoin highs of nearly $70,000 have given way to prices hovering around the $20,000 dollar mark; some fall.
+Record bitcoin highs of nearly $70,000 have given way to prices that have fallen below the $20,000 dollar mark since November.

 The entire cryptomarket was worth around $3 trillion when bitcoin was at its peak.
-With future regulation looming, the year has certainly been a tough one for cryptocurrency.
+With future regulation looming, the collapse of digital coins, exchanges going bankrupt and scandals such as FTX, the year has certainly been a tough one for cryptocurrency.